dxe0s/tryhackme/Vulnversity Writeup.md

 **2.7.** _What port is the web server running on?_
 Answer: <ins>3333</ins>
-\- tip: Doing a quick google search on the services on the machine, which will show what the services are used for and deduction can be made from there
+\- tip: Doing a quick google search on the services on the machine, which will show what the services are used for and deduction can be made from there.

 **2.8.**  **No answer required**